OsandaMalith/LFiFreak/README.md

 <h3>Disclaimer</h3>

 I am not responsible for any kind of illegal acts you cause.
-This is meant to be used for ethical purposes by forensic investigators.
+This is meant to be used for ethical purposes by penetration testers.
 If you plan to copy, redistribute please give credits to the original author.

 Video: https://www.youtube.com/watch?v=k3ekEmTlyIA <br>
 Follow Me: https://twitter.com/OsandaMalith